 If you are experiencing painful sex (dyspareunia) it’s important to see your healthcare professional and seek treatment.
 Before you can seek treatment, however, you need to know what’s causing your pain.
 So, let’s take a look: what are some common triggers of painful sex?

-5 Reasons Sex May be Painful
+5 Reasons Why Sex Hurts

 Certain hormonal changes, like the ones that come when you breastfeed or enter menopause, can leave you with vaginal dryness.
 If this is the case for you, adding lubricant can help make intercourse comfortable again.